RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 -  Minimum 1TB is required to store the data in bigtable.

 **Note**:-
-- Failover in cloud computing is the process of automatically transferring workloads from a failed or failing primary resource to a secondary resource in order to minimize downtime and ensure continuity of service.
+**Failover** in cloud computing is the process of automatically transferring workloads from a failed or failing primary resource to a secondary resource in order to minimize downtime and ensure continuity of service.
 - Hotspots can be caused by a number of factors, such as a heavily used table or an inefficient query that repeatedly touches the same data.
 - They can also result from the database architecture itself, such as data being stored in a manner that causes read or write operations to be heavily concentrated in certain areas.
 - Primary index is always based on the primary key of a table, which is a unique identifier for each row.
-- Secondary indexes, on the other hand, can be created on any column or set of columns in the table.
 - Bigtable does **not** have **secondary indexes**.
 - By default, Bigtable returns the value in the cell with the **latest timestamp**
 - Cloud Bigtable tables are sparse—that is, if there is no data for a particular row/column/cell combination, then no storage is used.